Reap What You Sew empowers under-privileged women with the tools necessary to become successful businesswomen in their own right.

 Now you can support them for $30, $50 or $100 dollars a month!

-To donate a monthly gift of $30, $50 or $100 click on the student you'd like to support.
-Write Student Connection Code in "Memo" box!
+To donate a monthly gift of $30, $50 or $100 RIGHT CLICK on student you’d like to support.
+Write Student Connection Code in “Memo” box!

 Christina Lapozo is a 28-year-old woman who has been struggling to support her children.
 She is a single parent with no job, and she generally forages and scavenges for whatever she can find to feed herself and her children.
 Christina says that knowing how to be a tailor and run her own tailoring business will finally be the thing that enables her to break free from the bondages of poverty that have plagued her family for so long.
 Christina’s dream is to learn this trade and then teach it to her children so that she can leave them a legacy of business rather than poverty.